-- Operational activities will mainly comprise non-intrusive environmental & ecological monitoring (including surface water monitoring, vegetation monitoring but also the use of drones to provide catalogues of aerial photography) and may also include minimal works such as repairs to existing peat blockages, adjustment of overflow pipes (where required) and fertilisation to increase successional rates. - > Maintenance of existing silt ponds to reduce emissions to local water bodies, as conditioned by the existing IPC license, will still be required. - Access will be from the existing entrance on the Cloonmore Road at the east of the side, where existing infrastructure is already in place via access tracks to facilitate the previous peat extraction.
-An additional access point is found at the Knappoge to Clonkeel Road to the southwest of the site.
+Operational activities will mainly comprise non-intrusive environmental & ecological monitoring (including surface water monitoring, vegetation monitoring but also the use of drones to provide catalogues of aerial photography) and may also include minimal works such as repairs to existing

+- peat blockages, adjustment of overflow pipes (where required) and fertilisation to increase successional rates. - Maintenance of existing silt ponds to reduce emissions to local water bodies, as conditioned by the existing IPC license, will still be required. - Access will be through the existing entrance on the Clogher and Rinn Road to the east of the site, where existing infrastructure is already in place via access tracks to facilitate the previous peat extraction.
+An additional access point is found at the Knappoge to Clonkeel Road to the south-west of the site.